endurantgames/cosmiclegends/src/classes/construct.md

 :   *Prerequisite: You can't have the Golem class ability.* Some humans suspect that you approximate humanity with more accuracy than they
     actually live it.
 Replace two of your skills with Artist and Performer.

+Iron Giant

+:   *Prerequisite: You can't have the Humaniform Robot class ability.*
+    You are much larger than humans -- about the size of a building.
+    Add **Giant** as a Core Power Word; whenever you lose Health, the maximum you can lose is 1.
+    Whenever you add a Personal Power Word, you can choose one from the Construct Class Personal Power Words List, or the Monstrosity Class Personal Power Words List.
+Add the latter as Core Power Words.

 Instant Recall

 :   *Prerequisite: You can't have the Golem class ability.* You can perfectly remember, describe, and repeat back anything you read,
     hear, or see.
 If you use this ability in a dice roll, spend 1 Might to add the Volume to the roll.
+    Whenever you add a Personal Power Word, you can choose one from the Construct Class Personal Power Words List, or the Inventor Class Personal Power Words List.
+Add the latter as Core Power Words.

 It's Alive!